coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_script.md

 Even in an embarassingly parallel situation we will have to make a couple of adaptions to the code in order to be able to run parallel executions of our code.
 For this walkthrough we will be starting with a jupyter notebook that is based on the
 [Nearest Neighbor Classification example of the scikit-learn toolkit](https://scikit-learn.org/stable/auto_examples/neighbors/plot_classification.html).
-The notbook can be found [here](/code/jupyter/knn_iris.ipynb)
+The notebook can be found [here](/code/jupyter/knn_iris.ipynb)

 ## Convert the notebook to a python script